aaronbloomfield/pdr/labs/lab08/index.md

 In the report, you should explain all the items in *one* of the categories below (either objects or parameter passing).
 For the post-lab, you will need to have all items from both categories explained.
 We are looking for significant evidence that you were able to complete some work during the in-lab, and thus are not setting page length requirements.

 Recall that using the `-S` flag with clang++ will generate the assembly code.
-You will also want to use the '-mllvm --x86-asm-syntax=intel` flags.
+You will also want to use the `-mllvm --x86-asm-syntax=intel` flags.

 ### clang++ and the Calling Convention ###